Skip to main content Skip to navigation

 • Can I Stop the Tenure Clock?

 • Faculty members may sometimes benefit from a part-time appointment.
 The University wishes to accommodate these faculty members if possible without negatively impacting their program, department, or University.
-Part time appointments of no less than 50 percent time may be available to faculty in all ranks.
+Part-time appointments of no less than 50 percent time may be available to faculty in all ranks.
 The duties (e.g., teaching, research, and service expectations) and support provided (e.g., startup money and teaching or research assistance) will be the same as for a full-time faculty member except it may be prorated for the percentage of the appointment.
+The duties and support for a part-time faculty member should be specified in the offer letter signed by the faculty member, chair, dean, campus VCAA (dependent on college and WSU campus) and provost.

 • What If I Need Modified Duties?